Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Introduction

+In Sections~\ref{sec3.1}--\ref{sec3.3}, relationships amongst various scalarization techniques are presented.
+Namely, it is shown that every point in the Pareto front that can be generated by the weighted-sum~\cite{Gass1955, Zadeh1963}, $k$th-objective $\epsilon$-constraint~\cite{ChaHai1983} or feasible-value-constraint scalarization~\cite{BurKayRiz2017} technique, can also be generated by the weighted-constraint scalarization technique introduced in~\cite{BurKayRiz2017} and implemented in various algorithms in \cite{BurKayRiz2017, BurKayRiz2014}.
+On the other hand, a solution of the weighted-constraint scalarization may not be a solution of the other three scalarization techniques.
+Therefore, in the numerical experiments, the weighted-sum, $k$th objective $\epsilon$-constraint and feasible-value-constraint scalarization techniques are not incorporated into the algorithms that are used to approximate the Pareto front.

+As a result, the scalarization techniques we use assure that the solution of the scalarized problem with each weight in the grid yields a Pareto solution, and the collection of all these solutions constitutes a finite and faithful subset of the Pareto front.
+This finite subset is an approximation generated by the weak efficient points; in other words, all the points in this finite set are non-dominated by each other.

+The phrase, {\em approximation of the Pareto front}, is used in the sense that, as the discretization is made finer and finer, a larger subset of the true Pareto front is generated.
+The same notion of approximation was used in the authors' previous studies in \cite{BurKayRiz2014, BurKayRiz2017}.

-There is an abundance of practical algorithms for constructing an approximation of the Pareto front of continuous-variable problems, especially those with two or three objective functions~\cite{BurKayRiz2014, BurKayRiz2017, Mueller-Gritschneder2009, DasDen1998, DutKay2011, Eichfelder2008, KayMau2014, ParZilZil2017, Rizvi2013, Yang1997}.
-On the other hand, it is rare to encounter in the literature such an algorithm for continuous problems with four objectives.
-A successful algorithm in the case of four objectives has recently been proposed and numerically studied in~\cite{BurKayRiz2017}.
+There is an abundance of practical algorithms for constructing an approximation of the Pareto front of continuous-variable problems, especially those with two or three objective functions~\cite{BurKayRiz2014, BurKayRiz2017, MueGraeSch2009, DasDen1998, DutKay2011, Eichfelder2008, KayMau2014, ParZilZil2017, Rizvi2013, Yang1997, Ruzika2005}.
+A successful algorithm in the case of four objectives has recently been proposed and numerically studied by the authors of the current paper in~\cite{BurKayRiz2017}.

-As for the integer and mixed-integer problems, the question of generating a faithful approximation of the Pareto front is still a developing area, even with just three objectives.
-To the best of the authors' knowledge, none of the existing practical algorithms for constructing the Pareto front of integer or mixed-integer problems consider more than two objectives, although work with three objectives, without the concern of constructing the whole front, is available---see \cite{Antunes2016, Belotti2013, Mavrotas2013, Ozlen2014, Ozlen2009, Ozlen2017, PrzGanEhr2010a, PrzGanEhr2010b}.

-In the current paper, our aim is to propose some recent existing algorithms, which are normally used for continuous-variable problems, as well as a new extension of them, for constructing the full Pareto front of multi-objective integer or mixed-integer programming problems with three and four objectives.